fnalways/terminus-docs/docs/manual/tasks/filter-examples.md

 ```
 last_opened__lt:2023-12-31 AND tag:Productivity
 ```
-This shows all entries that you last opened before December 31, 2022.
-You can revisit useful content you've saved for productivity but might have forgotten about—or decide if it's time to archive or delete it.
+This shows all entries that you last opened before December 31, 2023.
+You can revisit useful content you've saved for productivity but might have forgotten about—or decide if it's time to delete it.